t-d-k/LibreCrypt/docs/FAQ.md

 This means being able to plausibly deny that you have more encrypted data than you have revealed.
 It does not mean being able to deny that you have any encrypted data or that you are using encryption.
 Plausible deniability is essential in totalitarian regimes where you may be punished for refusing to hand over keyphrases.
-LibreCrypt enables plausible deniability by allowing you to create hidden boxes.
-These are boxes hidden inside other boxes, called 'outer' boxes, in such a way that they cannot be detected without the keyphrase.
+LibreCrypt enables plausible deniability by allowing you to create hidden containers.
+These are containers hidden inside other containers, called 'outer' containers, in such a way that they cannot be detected without the keyphrase.
-Hidden boxes can only be hidden inside other boxes, it is not possible to hide them elsewhere on a hard disc.
+Hidden containers can only be hidden inside other containers, it is not possible to hide them elsewhere on a hard disc.
 For this reason it is necessary to create an outer container containing files you may plausibly wish to hide, but that you can reveal to an attacker.
 Once the outer container has been created an inner 'hidden' container can be created to hold the data you actually wish to hide.
-LibreCrypt supports an arbitrary number of nested hidden boxes.
+LibreCrypt supports an arbitrary number of nested hidden containers.

 See the section on ["Plausible Deniability"](plausible_deniability.md) for technical details.